 Application Information and Deadlines

-Interested applicants must have a minimum GPA of 3.0 to be considered for this program.
+Interested applicants must have a minimum GPA of 3.0 to be considered for this program, as well as coursework in algebra, biology, general chemistry, organic chemistry, and physics.
+Additional coursework in anatomy, physiology, advanced chemistry, statistics, research methods, and advanced mathematics is also favorable.
+A baccalaureate degree in engineering, or biological, physical, behavioral, or health sciences is preferred.
 The Graduate Record Exam is required (the Medical College Admission Test is also accepted).

 To apply, complete the Online Graduate Application via the Graduate School.